 It seems like every week we hear about a new superfood, but what does that really mean?
-There is no strict definition of what exactly makes a superfood, but it is generally considered to be a food with particularly high nutritional content and health benefits.
-1 Because of the non-specific definition, sometimes the title of ‘superfood’ is applied to foods that are not necessarily worthy of it.
+There is no strict definition of what exactly makes a food a superfood, but it is generally considered to have a particularly high nutritional content and health benefits.1 Because of the non-specific definition, sometimes the title of ‘superfood’ is applied to foods that are not necessarily worthy of the designation.
 2 Here are a few examples of nutrient dense foods that deserve the name.

 Foods that Live Up to the Title of ‘Superfood